Python Project Ideas

 6. Contact Book

-This is an excellent python project idea for beginners.
+This is one of the excellent python projects for beginners.
 Everyone uses a contact book to save contact details, including name, address, phone number, and even email address.
 This is a command-line project where you will design a contact book application that users can use to save and find contact details.
 The application should also allow users to update contact information, delete contacts, and list saved contacts.
 The SQLite database is the ideal platform for saving contacts.
+To handle a project with Python for beginners can be helpful to build your career with a good start.

 7. Email Slicer

-This is a convenient program that has a lot of use in the future.
+This is one of the convenient python projects that has a lot of use in the future.
 The program helps get you the username and domain name from an email address.
 You can even customize the application and send a message to the host with this information.

 8. Binary search algorithm